techiew/Chess/README.md

 Missing rules/functionality:

-The game can't see if a king is in a checkmate
+The game doesn't check if either king is in a checkmate

 The game doesn't explicitly declare a winner, the players decide when to end the game